Partnair Flight 394: Flight

 Flight 394 was en route from Oslo Airport, Fornebu, Norway, to Hamburg Airport, West Germany.
 The passengers were employees of the shipping company Wilhelmsen Lines, who were flying to Hamburg for the launching ceremony of a new ship.
 Half of the employees of Wilhelmsen's head office were on board.
 Leif Terje Løddesøl, an executive of Wilhelmsen, said that the atmosphere in the company was "very, very good" prior to the accident flight and that some of the employees "maybe" had been to prior launching ceremonies, which he described as "quite exciting".
 A regular employee on the flight, one of the top-performing employees in Wilhelmsen, had been asked to give the speech during the ceremony.
 Løddesøl said that a "normal person" in the company was not often chosen to read the speech on such an occasion.

 Before the flight, the Partnair crew found that one of LN-PAA's two main power generators was defective and had been so since 6 September.
 Also, the mechanic who had inspected the aircraft was unable to repair it.
 In the Norwegian jurisdiction an aircraft is only allowed to take off if it has two operable sources of power.
-Also, the aircraft's minimum equipment list required two operating generators.
-Berg decided that he would run the auxiliary power unit (APU) throughout the flight so that the plane would have two sources of power and therefore be allowed to leave.
+Also, the aircraft's minimum equipment list required both main power generators to be operational.
+The minimum equipment list was not updated to reflect the addition of an auxiliary power unit (APU), however, Berg decided that he would run the APU throughout the flight so that the plane would have two sources of power after reviewing the minimum equipment list of a comparable aircraft and the emergency checklist.

 Oslo Airport refused to let Flight 394 depart until a catering bill was paid.
 Before the aircraft took off, Berg left the cockpit to pay the catering company.
-As a result of this, the flight was delayed by almost an hour, finally departing at 3:59 pm.
+As a result of this, the flight was delayed by almost an hour, finally departing at 15:59.